-Here we try to address the above questions by studying the changes in the estuarine circulation via using the historical topographic data obtained from 1977 to 2010 in the Huangmaohai Estuary (HE).
-The HE is a microtidal estuary in the southwest of the Pearl River Delta (PRD), and experienced different stages of topographic changes under human activities from 1977 to 2010, which can be grouped into two scenarios: narrowing and deepening (1977-1994, and 2003-2010), and narrowing and shallowing (1994-2003).
-These two scenarios of topographic changes caused different responses of the estuarine circulation, and thus provided a good opportunity to study the effect of human activities induced morphological evolution on the estuarine circulation.
+Here we try to address the above questions by studying the changes in the estuarine circulation from 1977 to 2010 in the Huangmaohai Estuary (HE), a microtidal estuary in the southwest of the Pearl River Delta (PRD), which experienced different stages of topographic changes under human activities: narrowing and deepening (1977-1994, and 2003-2010), and narrowing and shallowing (1994-2003).
+Thus, it provided a good opportunity to study the effect of human activities induced morphological evolution on the estuarine circulation.

 In this study, we used a state-of-the-art three-dimensional baroclinic model (Delft 3d) to simulate the changes in hydrodynamics in the HE in different years and examined the changes in intensities of the longitudinal and lateral estuarine circulations, followed by an analysis of the mechanisms for these changes by conducting diagnostic analyses of the momentum balance.
 The structure of the rest of the paper is as follows.
-Section 2 introduces the study area and numeral model (including model setting and validation).
+Section 2 introduces the study area and numeral model.
 Section 3 presents the results of morphological evolution and changes in the estuarine circulation.
 Then, the mechanisms for the changes in estuarine circulation are investigated using the momentum and vortex balance equations in Section 4.
 Finally, the conclusions are presented in Section 5.
-For the sake of conciseness, we append a supplement in the appendix about the model validation for water level, current, and salinity.

 2. Study area and methodology